 At the same time cat strikes aren't considered extraordinary circumstances.

 This applies to all flights operated by European airlines (to, from, within Europe).
-If it’s a non-European airline, then it applies to all its flights departing from Europe.
-It applies also to charter airlines.
+And if you're flying with non-EU airlines, then it applies to all its flights departing from Europe.
+The same rules apply also to charter airlines.